MichaelTheButter/SampleScrap/README.md

 # SampleScrap
-This is A repo with sample Scrapping project
+This is repo with sample Scrapping project